ebourg/jsign/README.md

 #### Version 7.0 (in development)

-* The Azure Trusted Signing service has been integrated
-* The Oracle Cloud signing service has been integrated
+* New signing services: Azure Trusted Signing, Oracle Cloud and GaraSign
-* The GaraSign signing service has been integrated
 * Signing of NuGet packages has been implemented (contributed by Sebastian Stamm)
+* Commands have been added:
+  * `timestamp`: timestamps the signatures of a file
+  * `tag`: adds unsigned data (such as user identification data) to signed files
+  * `extract`: extracts the signature from a signed file, in DER or PEM format
+  * `remove`: removes the signature from a signed file
 * The intermediate certificates are downloaded if missing from the keystore or the certificate chain file
 * File list files prefixed with `@` are now supported with the command line tool to sign multiple files
 * Wildcard patterns are now accepted by the command line tool to scan directories for files to sign
 * Jsign now checks if the certificate subject matches the app manifest publisher before signing APPX/MSIX packages (with contributions from Scott Cooper)
-* The `timestamp` command has been added to timestamp the signatures of a file
-* The `tag` command has been added to add unsigned data (such as user identification data) to signed files
-* The `extract` command has been added to extract the signature from a signed file, in DER or PEM format
-* The `remove` command has been added to remove the signature from a signed file
 * The new `--debug`, `--verbose` and `--quiet` parameters control the verbosity of the output messages
 * The JCA provider now works with [apksigner](https://developer.android.com/tools/apksigner) for signing Android applications
 * RSA 4096 keys are supported with the `PIV` storetype (for Yubikeys with firmware version 5.7 or higher)